Properties of Addition

 (a + b) + c = a + (b + c)

-That is, if you take 4 steps, and then 0 steps, you've still taken only 4 steps overall.
+In other words, if you take 4 steps, and then 0 steps, you've still taken only 4 steps overall.
 By the way, you look pretty silly trying to take 0 steps.

 n + (-n) = 0